 The Bellflower Aquiclude is situated directly beneath the Semiperched Aquifer and has sediments of low permeability (mostly silts and clays) that somewhat impede the downward flow of groundwater.
 It exists throughout much of the Coastal Plain up to a thickness of 200 feet, except for much of the Los Angeles and Montebello Forebay areas where it is absent and surface water has direct access to the deeper aquifers.
 Although the Bellflower Aquiclude is generally fine grained, there are many areas of sandy or gravelly pockets or lenses that allow vertical movement of groundwater either up or down, depending on the hydraulic gradients.
 CDWR (1961) gave the name of this unit as "aquiclude," which in modern hydrogeologic definition is a relatively impervious layer such as a tight clay or shale formation.
 But because the unit has sandy layers, is leaky and allows groundwater flow, the term "aquitard" would be more appropriate than aquiclude.
-An aquitard is a confining unit that retards but does not prevent the flow of water to or from an adjacent aquifer (Poehls and Smith, 2009).
+An aquifer (Poehls and Smith, 2009).
 However, for consistency, this report will retain the name Bellflower Aquiclude as given by CDWR (1961).